suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Flash memory is furthermore segmented into different memory regions, which store the bootloader, different versions of firmware images (in so-called slots), and configuration data. {{image-layout}} shows an example layout of a microcontroller flash area.
-The primary slot contains the firmware image to be executed by the bootloader, which is a common deployment on devices that do not offer the concept of position independent code.
+The primary slot typically contains the firmware image to be executed by the bootloader, which is a common deployment on devices that do not offer the concept of position independent code.
+Position independent code is not a feature frequently found in real-time operating systems used on microcontrollers.
+There are many flavors of embedded devices, the market is large and fragmented.
+Hence, it is likely that some implementations and deployments implement their firmware update procedure different than described below.
+On a positive note, the SUIT manifest allows different deployment scenarios to be supported easily thanks to the "scripting" functionality offered by the commands.

 When the encrypted firmware image has been transferred to the device, it will typically be stored in a staging area, in the secondary slot in our example.